webis-de/small-text/docs/data_structures.rst

 Dense Vectors
 -------------

-:py:class:`~small_text.data.SklearnDataset` also supports dense features:
+Or similarly with dense features:

 .. testcode::